Last Updated on November 16, 2023 by Electricalvolt

 Dynamic braking is the method of stopping the motor by dissipation of heat in the resistor.
-When a motor is driven by VFD, the motor acts as a generator when the actual speed of the motor is more than the VFD frequency.
-The generated energy dissipates in the resistor( Dynamic braking resistor) and it leads to braking of the motor.
+When VFD drives a motor, the motor acts as a generator when the motor’s actual speed is more than the VFD frequency.
+The generated energy dissipates in the resistor( Dynamic braking resistor), leading to the motor’s braking.

 What is braking?

-When the motor is required to stop faster than the normal speed of the motor is known as the braking of the motor.
-During deceleration of the motor, the actual speed of the motor can be more than the drive set point if the load inertia is more.
+When the motor is required to stop faster than the normal speed of the motor, it is known as the braking of the motor.
+During the motor’s deceleration, the motor’s actual speed can be more than the drive set point if the load inertia is greater.

 The opposite torque against the normal running torque is applied to bring the motor speed down as per the set point of the inverter frequency.

-Braking is required in applications like centrifugal fans, rotary kilns because of high inertia loads.
-The braking is also required in machine tools, winches, and cranes applications.
-The motor can be operated in four quadrants, Forward and reverse driving and forward & reverse braking.
+Braking is required in applications like centrifugal fans and rotary kilns because of high inertia loads.
+The braking is also required in machine tools, winches, and crane applications.
+The motor can be operated in four quadrants: Forward and reverse driving and forward & reverse braking.

 s- slip, Ns- Synchronous speed, N- actual Rotor speed,

-If the actual speed of the motor is more than the synchronous speed the slip of the motor is negative and the motor will act as a generator and, as a result, the motor starts feeding energy to the source side.
-The energy can be either dissipated in resistance or can be fed to the source for braking the motor.
+If the motor’s actual speed is more than the synchronous speed, the slip of the motor is negative, and the motor will act as a generator.
+As a result, the motor starts feeding energy to the source side.
+The energy can either be dissipated in resistance or fed to the source for braking the motor.

 Methods of Braking Induction Motor Fed from VF Drive